joelmoxley/founder-playbook/IV. Team + Execution/04 - Ops - Office/01 - Content - Coworking Spaces/md/07 - Herocity.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || Hero City is a co-working space meant for entrepreneurs looking to change the world.
+Hero City is a co-working space meant for entrepreneurs looking to change the world.
 The Hero City was designed by VC Tim Draper and has access to the Draper ecosystem.

 Credit: [Hero City](http://www.herocity.com/)